Likelihood-free stochastic approximation EM for inference in complex models: Synthetic likelihoods

 \section{Synthetic likelihoods}

-Approximate inference methods for complex models with an intractable likelihood function is an important topic that has generated enormous interest in the past fifteen years, especially thanks to developments in the approximate Bayesian computation (ABC) framework (see \cite{marin-et-al(2011)} for a review).
-The present work is not focussed on ABC methods, however we give a short account in section \ref{sec:g-and-k}, where we compare results from an ABC-MCMC algorithm against our method.
-Briefly, in ABC parameters $\btheta^*$ are generated many times (either from their prior of from an MCMC kernel), and conditionally on these parameters artificial data $\bY^*$ are simulated from the data generating model.
-Then the corresponding (user defined) artificial summaries $\bS^*:=\bS(\bY^*)$ are created.
-By denoting with $\bS(\bY)$ the summaries for the observed data, when $\parallel \bS^*-\bS(\bY))\parallel <\delta$ for some distance $\parallel\cdot\parallel$ and a small positive constant $\delta,$ the corresponding $\btheta^*$ is accepted (or receives a high ``weight'') and becomes a sample from the approximate posterior $\pi_\delta(\btheta|\bS(\bY))$.
-For $\delta$ small enough $\pi_\delta(\btheta|\bS(\bY))\approx \pi(\btheta|\bS(\bY))$.
-In general however, this simple scheme is difficult to tune, as discussed in section \ref{sec:g-and-k}.
-An alternative, more recent and therefore less studied ``information reduction strategy'' is the synthetic likelihoods methodology \citep{wood2010statistical}.
-Briefly, synthetic likelihoods can be considered a ``parametric method'' as it assumes the data summaries to be jointly multivariate Gaussian as $\bS(\bY)\sim \mathcal{N}(\bmu_{\btheta},\bSigma_{\btheta})$, with unknown mean $\bmu_{\btheta}$ and unknown covariance matrix $\bSigma_{\btheta}$.
+Same as for approximate Bayesian computation (ABC) algorithms, synthetic likelihoods \citep{wood2010statistical} is an ``information reduction strategy'' that constructs inference based on a set of ad-hoc summaries of the data $\bS(\bY)$, rather than use the full dataset $\bY$ directly.
+These summaries are defined by the analyst and have nothing to do with the complete sufficient summaries $\bS_c$ in \eqref{eq:complete-likelihood}.
+The synthetic likelihoods methodology assumes the data summaries to be jointly multivariate Gaussian as $\bS(\bY)\sim \mathcal{N}(\bmu_{\btheta},\bSigma_{\btheta})$, with unknown mean $\bmu_{\btheta}$ and unknown covariance matrix $\bSigma_{\btheta}$.
 Instead, ABC does not make any parametric assumption on the summaries.
 Notation-wise we make explicit the dependence of the mean and covariance on $\btheta$, as later on it will be important to highlight this fact when estimating $\btheta$ (e.g. in equation \eqref{eq:synlik-maximization}).